tamirmayb/pokemon/README.md

 * Post -> /login - must be done before any other action can be done please send key value as body parameters use ```x-www-form-urlencoded```
 * The keys are username: user and password: password.
 Once logged in a token will be returned please use it in authorization as a bearer token.

-* Get -> / - returns all pokemons with shorten data. localhost:9001/pokemon/
+* Get -> / - Returns all pokemons with shorten data. localhost:9001/pokemon/
-* Get /{id} - returns a single pokemon by id (currently 1-800). localhost:9001/pokemon/7
+* Get /{id} - Returns a single pokemon by id (currently 1-800). localhost:9001/pokemon/7
-* Put /{id} - updates a single pokemon by id. localhost:9001/pokemon/7 (pokemon data should be sent in body as json)
+* Put /{id} - Updates a single pokemon by id. localhost:9001/pokemon/7 (pokemon data should be sent in body as json)
-* Get /fight/:pokecount - Begins a pokemon battle (bonus part).     localhost:9001/pokemon/fight/8 - starts a fight of 8 pokemons see explanation below.
+* Get /fight/:pokecount - Begins a Pokemon Battle (bonus part).     localhost:9001/pokemon/fight/8 - starts a fight of 8 pokemons see explanation below.

 #### Assumptions:
 * The ```/fight``` end point logic is a bit different than the one described on the question: